giovannarosone/BCR_LCP_GSA/README.md

 The output format can be:
 - EGSA (OUTPUT_FORMAT must be 1).
 The end-marker in .bwt file is the symbol '\0' [https://github.com/felipelouza/egsa]
 - four files: .ebwt, .lcp, .da, posSA (OUTPUT_FORMAT_EGSA must be 0).
 The end-marker in .bwt file is the symbol '#'
-- - if OUTPUT_FORMAT == 0, the output format of BCR is at most 4 files - built one after the other (use it if you want to build only the eBWT)
+    - if OUTPUT_FORMAT == 0, the output format of BCR is at most 4 files - built one after the other
-- - if OUTPUT_FORMAT == 1, the output format of BCR is as the output of EGSA (.gesa file).
+    - if OUTPUT_FORMAT == 1, the output format of BCR is as the output of EGSA (.gesa file).
 BUILD_LCP, BUILD_DA and BUILD_SA must be set to 1.
 Please, set the types as in eGSA
-- - if OUTPUT_FORMAT == 2, the output format of BCR is a unique file .egsa.
+    - if OUTPUT_FORMAT == 2, the output format of BCR is a unique file .egsa.
 BUILD_LCP must be set to 1 (we do not use a struct), BUILD_DA and BUILD_SA could be set to a either 0 or 1.
 Order: ebwt, lcp, da, sa
-- - if OUTPUT_FORMAT == 3, the output format of BCR is at most 4 files at the same time
+    - if OUTPUT_FORMAT == 3, the output format of BCR is at most 4 files at the same time
-- - if OUTPUT_FORMAT == 4, the output format of BCR is at most 3 files (ebwt, da), lcp, sa
+    - if OUTPUT_FORMAT == 4, the output format of BCR is at most 3 files (ebwt, da), lcp, sa
-- - if OUTPUT_FORMAT == 5, the output format of BCR is at most 3 files ebwt, (lcp, da), sa
+    - if OUTPUT_FORMAT == 5, the output format of BCR is at most 3 files ebwt, (lcp, da), sa
-- - if OUTPUT_FORMAT == 6, the output format of BCR is at most 3 files ebwt, lcp, (sa, da)
+    - if OUTPUT_FORMAT == 6, the output format of BCR is at most 3 files ebwt, lcp, (sa, da)

 One should set the parameters in Parametes.h